Charlie has worked with many top British chefs and has decided to share some great recipes and cooking techniques.

 - Beat up one egg and add to the creamed butter, then add a quarter of the flour and mix.
 Repeat this process until all the eggs and flour are used up.

-- Add the sweet all spice or nutmeg to your cake mixture and mix gently on a very low speed or using a spoon or spatula.
+- Add the sweet allspice or nutmeg to your cake mixture and mix gently on a very low speed or using a spoon or spatula.
 Stir in the baking powder.

 - Stir the fruit into the cake mixture gently until all the fruit is all incorporated into the mixture.
 Stir gently so as not to knock all the air out of the cake mixture.

 - Spoon the mixture into the prepared cake tin and gently level the surface.
 Sprinkle on light brown sugar.
-Cook in the preheated oven for 1½-2 hours or until you can stab a knife in to the middle and it comes out clean, It should be a nice golden brown colour.
+Cook in the preheated oven for 1 1/2 to 2 hours or until you can stab a knife into the middle and it comes out clean.
+It should be a nice golden-brown colour.

-- Guinness is a stout - the word "stout" meaning "strong or full bodied", was originally made in the brewery of Arthur Guinness at St. James's Gate, Dublin.
+- Guinness is a stout.
+The word 'stout', meaning 'strong' or 'full-bodied', was originally made in the brewery of Arthur Guinness at St. James's Gate, Dublin.